Azquelt/gradle-workshop/index.md

 }
 ```

+It's important to note here that when we're *creating* a task, we use the `task` keyword, but when we're configuring an *existing* task we don't.

 Now run the `build` task again, and you should see it build and run the all the tests.

+# Further information

+This is the end of the guided workshop, we've successfully created a Gradle build file to build our application into a distributable package and run the associated unit and integration tests.

+Here are some possible projects if you'd like to explore Gradle further:
+* Update the build script so that it always runs the unit tests before the integration tests
+* Create a [Gradle wrapper][wrapper plugin] for your project so that developers don't have to have Gradle set up to build your project
+* Version your application and deploy it to a maven repository
+* Build a Java EE app using the [War][war plugin] and [Ear][ear plugin] plugins
+* Use the [Liberty plugin][liberty plugin] to deploy your app to a Liberty server
+* Write integration tests and have your build start the server, deploy your app, run the tests and then clean up after itself
+* Turn your integration test tasks into a plugin with its own configuration block so it can easily be applied to your next Java EE project (don't forget to document it so you remember how it works)

 [java properties]: https://docs.gradle.org/current/userguide/java_plugin.html#N1529B
 [java source sets]: https://docs.gradle.org/current/userguide/java_plugin.html#N14E7A